martinaguero/deep/README.md

 1.01

 ### download
-The latest versión can be downloaded from [binary].
+The latest versión can be downloaded from [here].

 ### how to use
 Download the JAR and run it from the command line: